turboflow.pysolver_view.nonlinear_system module

 - plot_convergence_history(savefile=False, filename=None, output_dir='output')[source]

-This method should be called only after the optimization problem has been solved, as it relies on data generated by the solving process.
+- Plot the convergence history of the problem as the two-norm of the residual vector versus the number of iterations. - This method should be called only after the optimization problem has been solved, as it relies on data generated by the solving process. - Parameters:

 - savefilebool, optional